RobertoBorges/aci-networking/readme.md

 ## Running this demo

 1. Save the Bicep file as main.bicep to your local computer.
-2. Deploy the Bicep file using either Azure CLI.
+2. Deploy the Bicep file using Azure CLI.

 ### Azure CLI